KornineQ/sk-engine/README.md

 **REMEMBER**: This is a **mod**.
 This is not the vanilla game and should be treated as a **modification**.
 This is not and probably will never be official, so don't get confused.

 ## Website ([KornineQ.de](https://kornineq.de/)) (Here)
-If you're looking for documentation, changelogs, or guides, you can find those on the Kade Engine website.
+If you're looking for documentation, changelogs, or guides, you can find those on the SKEngine website.

 # Previews ([skip](#features))